Clinical Studies Volunteers

 Therapeutic Strategy for Cystinotic Nephropathy with iPS Cells – Study Conducted by Benjamin “Beno” Freedman, PhD at the University of Washington.

 The goal of our CRF project is to use human mini-kidneys as surrogates for patients, to explore the potential of kidney regeneration, gene therapy, and drug discovery for cystinosis.
 We are seeking to recruit patients with cystinosis, and turn their urine into stem cells and kidney grafts, which we will test for transplantability.
 There is no obligation.
 Study participation is on a purely volunteer basis and is free of charge without compensation.
-If you are interested in joining the study or have questions about it, please approach Dr. Freedman or Nancy Stack email@example.com for more information.
-Dr. Freedman can also be contacted at firstname.lastname@example.org with any inquiries.
+If you are interested in joining the study or have questions about it, please contact Dr. Freedman at firstname.lastname@example.org with any inquiries.

 We are excited to let you know that there is another clinical trial open for volunteers.
 CRF has funded Dr. Paul Goodyer for many years and his work has resulted in this new clinical trial that will take place in Montreal, Canada.
 They are recruiting patients with nonsense mutations who are over 18 years of age with stable kidney function (eGRF>40 mL/min/1.73m2).
-Use this link for the recruitment letter in French.
+ELOXX Recruitment letter.

-Those interested and who would like more information should contact Murielle Akpa, PhD, by phone: (514) 412-4400 ext.
+Those interested and those who would like more information should contact Murielle Akpa, PhD, by phone: (514) 412-4400 ext.
 22953 or by email: email@example.com .
-It should be emphasized that subjects will spend 6 weeks in Montreal and will have to discontinue cysteamine during the trial.
+It should be emphasized that subjects will spend six weeks in Montreal and will have to discontinue cysteamine during the trial.